 An email list is one the best marketing tools you have at your disposal.
-It allows you to engage with your customers on a regular basis, easily promote new content, products or services, and quickly evaluate how well your messaging resonates.
-Remember, these are people who have actually opted in to hearing from you, which is an awesome opportunity.
+It allows you to engage with your customers on a regular basis, easily promote new content, products or services, and quickly evaluate how well your message resonates.
+Remember, these are people who have actually opted into hearing from you, which is an awesome opportunity.

 However, before you can run an email campaign, you need people to sign up for your list.
 Or, even if you already have an email list, it may not be as robust as you’d like.
 There’s hope!

 At Addthis, we’ve been putting a lot of effort behind helping people grow their email lists.
 There are a ton of email list building tactics out there, so we’ve condensed them to seven of the most effective you can get started with today, no matter what size website or business you manage.